Increasing use of Mobile Money in Low-income Areas

 Young adults can be quicker to try out new technical and subsequent financial services.
-Convincing young adults to adopt mobile money services and then to spread the word among their neighborhood and families can be a plausible, but still challenging, route to success.
+Convincing young adults to adopt mobile money services and then to spread the word among their neighbourhood and families can be a plausible, but still challenging, a route to success.

 Product competence and behaviour of agents toward customers can make the difference in a positive approach to increasing use products and services – or a failure to deliver the needed support to enable customers to use mobile money systems.